cherylhaz/milestoneproject2-2/README.md

 The search functionality is available <assets/js/search.js>
 The map functionality is available <assets/js/maps.js>
-The display of serach results is available <assets/js/trailsdisplay.js>
+The display of search results is available <assets/js/trailsdisplay.js>

 <h3>Features Left to Implement</h3>
 1. Enchanced features will include extra search fields to provide the most accurate results.
+2. Updates to the search function to input any destination and return resutls, not just the pre-selection options currently available.
-2. Utilizing the Roads API the full route of the hike will display on the map instead of just the starting point, which is what currently displays.
+3. Utilizing the Roads API the full route of the hike will display on the map instead of just the starting point, which is what currently displays.

 <h2>Technologies Used</h2>
 **[HTML](https://html.spec.whatwg.org/multipage/)**